When you have symptoms associated with lupus that may be due to a drug that you are taking

 What does the test result mean?

-Results of histone antibody testing are interpreted carefully, taking into consideration several factors.
+Results of histone antibody testing consider several factors.
 A positive result means that a person likely has drug-induced lupus if the person also has:

 - Symptoms associated with lupus